 Too much bleeding can be dangerous and can affect the brain and other body systems.

 Thrombocytopenia means your baby has too few platelets.
 This can happen from not making

-enough platelets or by having them broken down too soon.
+enough platelets or by having them broken down or used up too soon.

 This condition may be linked to problems with a mother's blood pressure.

 Babies are more likely to have problems with this condition if they have a very low

 birth weight or stay in the NICU because of illness.

 Bruising of the skin is common.
 Babies may also have yellowing of the skin and eyes

 Most cases are not serious enough to need treatment.